-- 1. Make sure the remote controller and the aircraft batteries are fully charged, and that both of the battery buckles pop out ensuring that the Intelligent Flight Battery is installed firmly. - 2.
-Make sure there are no foreign objects inside the aircraft or its components, such as water, oil, soil, or sand.
-Make sure the air vents of the aircraft, the cooling holes of the camera, and the ventilation holes of the motor are not blocked.
-Ports such as the E-Port must be closed firmly if not used. - 3.
-Make sure the propellers are of the same model and securely mounted.
-Make sure the motors or propellers are not damaged or deformed, there are no foreign objects in or on the motors or propellers, and the propeller blades and arms are unfolded. - 4.
-Make sure the lenses of the vision systems, the cameras, the glass of the infrared sensors, and the auxiliary lights are clean, free of stickers, and not blocked in any way. - 5.
-Make sure to remove the gimbal protector before powering on the aircraft. - 6.
-Make sure the remote controller antennas are adjusted to the proper position. - 7.
-Make sure the firmware of all devices and DJI Pilot 2 have been updated to the latest versions. - 8.
-Power on the aircraft and the remote controller, and toggle the flight mode switch to N-mode.
-Make sure the status LED on the remote controller and the battery level indicators on the aircraft are solid green.
-This indicates that the aircraft and the remote controller are linked, and the remote controller is in control of the aircraft. - 9.
-Make sure your flight area is inside approved zones for UAVs, and flight conditions are suitable for flying the aircraft.
+- 1. Make sure all the devices are fully charged.
+Make sure the aircraft firmware and DJI Pilot 2 have been updated to the latest version. - 2.
+Make sure there are no foreign objects inside the aircraft.
+Make sure the air vents and cooling holes of the aircraft are not blocked.
+Make sure the covers of all the ports have been closed properly if not used. - 3.
+Ensure that all parts of the aircraft are intact, securely installed, and functioning properly.
+Make sure the propellers and frame arms are unfolded, the arm sleeves are locked in place, and the payload is unobstructed. - 4.
+Make sure the vision systems, the cameras, the infrared sensors, the auxiliary lights, and the LiDAR are clean and not blocked in any way.

+- 5. Power on the aircraft and the remote controller, and toggle the flight mode switch to N-mode.
+Make sure the remote controller antennas are adjusted to the proper position.
+Make sure the aircraft and the remote controller are linked, and the remote controller is in control of the aircraft. - 6.
+Make sure your flight area is inside approved zones for UAVs.
 Place the aircraft on open and flat ground.
 Make sure there are no obstacles, buildings, or trees nearby and that the aircraft is 5 m away from the pilot.
-The pilot should be facing the rear of the aircraft. - 10.
-To ensure flight safety, enter the flight view of DJI Pilot 2 and check the parameters on the preflight checklist. - 11.
-Make sure DJI Pilot 2 is properly opened to assist your operation of the aircraft.
-WITHOUT THE FLIGHT DATA RECORDED BY THE DJI Pilot 2 APP, IN CERTAIN SITUATIONS (INCLUDING THE LOSS OF YOUR AIRCRAFT), DJI MAY NOT BE ABLE TO PROVIDE AFTER SALES SUPPORT TO YOU OR ASSUME LIABILITY.

-12. Divide the airspace for flight when multiple aircrafts are operating simultaneously in order to avoid collision mid-air.
+The pilot should be facing the rear of the aircraft. - 7.
+To ensure flight safety, enter the flight view of DJI Pilot 2 and check the parameters on the preflight checklist. - 8.
+Divide the airspace for flight when multiple aircraft are operating simultaneously in order to avoid collision mid-air.